James Weichert

 Hi, I'm James. 👋

-This fall I'll be joining the University of Washington Paul G. Allen School of Computer Science & Engineering as an Assistant Teaching Professor.
+I just joined the University of Washington Paul G. Allen School of Computer Science & Engineering as an Assistant Teaching Professor.

 I recently finished my M.S. in Computer Science at Virginia Tech, where my research in the Machine Learning Lab focused on AI ethics and policy, including AI regulation and AI ethics education.
 I graduated from UC Berkeley in May 2023 with majors in computer science and data science and a minor in public policy.
 My scholarship focuses on the intersection of public policy, data, technology, and education.
 As a CS educator, I am passionate about creating an inclusive and supportive environment for students to discover a love for computing.
 In my spare time, I like to travel 🚆, read 📚, and cook 🍳.